 Drug overdoses, but also rare forms of cancer and plane crashes.
 The good do die young.

 William Shakespeare, the Immortal Bard, proved all too mortal on this day 400 years ago.
-Or close to it: he died on or about April 23, 1616.
-The exact day isn’t known.
-What …..
+Or close to this day: he died on or about April 23, 1616.
+The exact day of Shakespeare’s …..

 Actor Abe Vigoda is dead.
 Yes, really.
 The character actor with the hangdog face and the amazing eyebrows died this morning: Vigoda’s daughter, Carol Vigoda Fuchs, told The Associated Press that Vigoda died …..